neuralvis/elpa-mirror/gnu/zones-readme.txt

  added to the izone list of the current buffer (by default, buffer-local variable `zz-izones').

- You can then use `C-x n x' to cycle among previous buffer narrowings.
+ You can then use `C-x n x' to cycle or pop previous narrowings.
  Repeating `x' repeats the action: `C-x n x x x x' etc.  Each time you hit `x' a different narrowing is made current.
 This gives you an easy way to browse your past narrowings.

  If the izone variable is not buffer-local then `zz-narrow-repeat' can cycle among the narrowings in different buffers, switching the